THCLab/dkms-bindings/bindings/go/README.md

 - `rotation`: the pre-rotation key rotation workflow and key continuity.
 - `multisig`: a multi-signature identifier built from multiple current and next keys.
 - `credentials`: the full verifiable credential lifecycle, covering registry creation, issuance, status queries, and revocation.
+- `restart`: resuming an identifier after a simulated process restart with `Controller.LoadIdentifier`, with no re-inception, followed by a rotation to prove the resumed handle is live.

 ### Prerequisites

 - Go 1.16 or later with CGO enabled.
 - A Rust toolchain.
 The `make` targets build the native library before the examples run.
 - A running PostgreSQL instance.
 Every example stores its KEL and TEL events in Postgres and reads the connection string from the `DATABASE_URL` environment variable.
 - A witness and a watcher, required only by the `credentials` example.
-The other five use a witness threshold of zero and need only Postgres.
+The other six use a witness threshold of zero and need only Postgres.

 The repository ships a `docker-compose.yml` that provides Postgres, a witness, and a watcher.
 Start Postgres with: